ThirtyDegreesRay/OpenHub/README.md

 > Licensed under the [GPL-3.0](https://www.gnu.org/licenses/gpl.html).
 > (See the [LICENSE](https://github.com/ThirtyDegreesRay/OpenHub/blob/master/LICENSE) file for the whole license text.)

-Kosh(There are 13 files has some code copied from FastHub):
+k0shk0sh (There are 13 files has some code copied from FastHub):
 > Copyright (C) 2017 Kosh.
 > Licensed under the [GPL-3.0](https://www.gnu.org/licenses/gpl.html) license.
 > (See the [LICENSE](https://github.com/k0shk0sh/FastHub/blob/master/LICENSE) file for the whole license text.)